 Spreading and shaping the end once it has been cut off

-Punching the holes in by hitting an impession on one side then turning it over to pop a hole through
+Punching the holes in by hitting an impression on one side, then turning it over to pop a hole through.

 Other techniques

 Twisting flat bar.
-Simlpy turn with the wrench and the corners or groves create the pattern
+Simply turn with the wrench, and the corners or grooves create the pattern

 Twisting square bar